Avanhellemont/markdown-challenge-1/README.md

 ## A funny story

 When I was in 3rd grade, we went for a school trip in the Dutch part of Belgium.
 Already at the time, I was known for disliking the language, but it was a mandatory trip so I just rolled along, trying to not appear too much bored.
 Suddenly, my knee gave up and I could not walk anymore; I had to be put in a train to get back home early.
-I had to get a few days rest so I couldn't attend school either afterwards.
+I had to get a few days rest so I couldn't attend school either afterwards. <br>
 However, the school believed that I did not have any problem with my knee and that it was all a scene in order to disturb the school trip.
 In the end, they ended up expelling me from the school due to that.

 ### TL;DR